gor-test/WeatherApp/README.md

 `cd ios`
 `pod install`
 `
-### iOS run on simulator
+#### run on simulator
 Run `yarn ios` in project directory.
 This will run on the current running simulator or will start the new one.

+#### run on device
+- Open `WeatherApp` workspace from `./ios` directory with **XCode**
+- Select a developer certificate in *Build Settings*
+- Select device to run on
+- Run

 ### Android

-#### Run on simulator
+#### run on simulator
-To run the app on Android emulator, please make sure you have emulator running To build and start the app:
+To run the app on Android emulator, please make sure you have emulator running.

+To build and start the app:
 `yarn android` in project directory

-#### Run on device
+#### run on device
-To run the app on Android device, have the device connected to the computer, enable adb debug develope To build and start the app:
+To run the app on Android device, have the device connected to the computer, enable *adb debug* in developer settings.

+To build and start the app:
 `yarn android` in project directory

 ### Time spent
-How much time did you spend on the assignment?
-Normally, this is expressed in hours.
+10 hours
 ### Assumptions made
-Use this section to tell us about any assumptions that you made when creating your solution.
+- As a location selection use search by city name.
+- No need to show name of current location.
+- Favourite locations are the last selected cities.
+- No multilingual support needed, use default provided data by the service.
+- Project structure should support work with small / medium team or multiple squads.
 ### Shortcuts/Compromises made
-If applicable.
-Did you do something that you feel could have been done better in a real-world application?
-Please let us know.
+- Strings/captions for UI elements are hardcoded in the code.
+- No localization support based on device or user selected language.
+- No accessibility concerns are addressed.
+- API URLs are in the code, should be in some config file
+- API keys are in the code, should be remotely configurable
+- No test are implemented.
+But the structure and RN supports high unit test coverage.
+Also E2E and functional tests can be implemented.
+- JavaScript is used for the development.
+TypeScript would be better to maintainability and dev experience.
+- Basic UI for the functionality is implemented.
+For the production readiness need to be polished.
 ### Why did you choose the technology/framework you used?
-What were your considerations behind the technology/framework chosen?
+React Native is one of the most popular cross platform frameworks for mobile app development.
+It renders native UI components to meed performance and quality goals.
+Have very large open source community supporting the framework and variety of libraries.
 ### Stretch goals attempted
-If applicable, use this area to tell us what stretch goals you attempted.
-What went well?
-What do you wish you could have done better?
-If you didn't attempt any of the stretch goals, feel free to let us know why.
+The stretch goals are accomplished with assumptions stated above.
 ### What did you not include in your solution that you want us to know about?
-Were you short on time and not able to include something that you want us to know about?
-Please list it here so that we know that you considered it.
+- Tests
+  -  Unit, Integration and UI functional tests could've been implemented.
+- Building pipeline with CI/CD integration

 ### Other information about your submission that you feel it's important that we know if applicable.
+This is demo/educational project, not production ready.
+No commercial creatives, assets and code snippets are used.
+Although can be coincidental matches with public things.
 ### Your feedback on this technical challenge
-Have feedback for how we could make this assignment better?
-Please let us know.
+It's great fun task to complete.
+To demonstrate ability to structure and design the project I would prefer to other ways of doing as doing boilerplate work takes too much time.